JuliaLang/julia/en/release-0.5/_sources/stdlib/constants.txt

    ..
 Docstring generated from Julia source

-   The number of CPU cores in the system.
+   The number of logical CPU cores available in the system.

+   See the Hwloc.jl package for extended information, including number of physical cores.

 .. data:: Sys.WORD_SIZE